Help: How to use Wiki-Pi

 Advanced Search

 Protein-protein interactions matching specific conditions can be searched using the Advanced Search functionality.
-For example, if you want to search for an interaction where "one gene is involved with breast cancer, while the other gene is involved with apoptosis and is NOT invovled with the immune system pathway," you should enter the form as below:
+For example, if you want to search for an interaction where "one gene is involved with breast cancer, while the other gene is involved with apoptosis and is NOT involved with the immune system pathway," you should enter the form as below:

 Fields you can search against are: